 At the start of my third year of blogging, an opportunity came my way from a blogger connection that I had made at a conference the year before – going in his place when he was invited on paid campaigns that he didn’t have time for.
 I was getting paid a fraction of the overall rate but I didn’t care.
 I was beyond excited to finally be getting paid to travel.
 That was the dream for me (still is).

 It was also nice that I was able to do all this travel under his brand name instead of mine.
 I was not required to post about it on my channels, which was perfect because I could keep the branded content off my blog.
-I also got my first sponsored post partnerships like this one and this one, and my monthly passive income steadily increased as well.
+I also got my first sponsored post partnership, and my monthly passive income steadily increased as well.
 By the fall of 2014, heading into the third year of my blogging career, I was making about $3000 per month on average.

 I was staying in Berlin at the time in a room that only cost me €300 per month, so I was able to survive quite comfortably on this income.
 By that winter my blog readership had grown to about 30,000 unique visitors per month and, after implementing a new strategy of only posting good DSLR photos instead of the oversaturated, HDR photos I’d been posting before (what was I thinking?), my Instagram started to grow more quickly too.

 When 2015 arrived with a bang, I flew south like a goose to South Africa, chasing summer.
 I knew that it would cost more in South Africa than in Southeast Asia and Berlin, but I trusted that it would be alright.
 And it was!
 South Africa ended up being one of the friendliest places I had ever been to, and people were constantly inviting me to stay with them, so my accommodation costs went down considerably.